Baspla/netbox_reservations/README.md

 ## About this project

-This plugin was made by me during my 2022/23 work semester at Deutsche Telekom.
+This plugin was made by me during my 2022/23 work semester.